On theories of random variables: The theory of -valued random variables

 Let us define the theory $Pr$ to consist of the following axioms, quantified universally:

 \begin{fct} The class of probability algebras is elementary, axiomatised by $Pr$.
 The class of atomless probability algebras is elementary as well, axiomatised by $APr$.

 Moreover, the theory $APr$ eliminates quantifiers (it is the model completion of $Pr$).
 It is $\aleph_0$-categorical (there is a unique complete separable atomless probability algebra), and admits no compact model, whereby it is complete.
 It is $\aleph_0$-stable and its notion of independence coincides with probabilistic independence.
-All types over sets (in the real sort) are stationary. \end{fct} \begin{proof} Most of this is shown in Ben Yaacov \& Usvyatsov \cite[Example~4.3]{BenYaacov-Usvyatsov:CFO}.
-The fact regarding stability and independence were shown by the author in \cite{BenYaacov:SchroedingersCat} using the more technically involved (and now somewhat obsolete) setting of compact abstract theories.
+All types over sets (in the real sort) are stationary. \end{fct} \begin{proof} Most of this is shown in \cite[Example~4.3]{BenYaacov-Usvyatsov:CFO}.
+The fact regarding stability and independence were shown in \cite{BenYaacov:SchroedingersCat} in the setting of compact abstract theories.
 The arguments carry nonetheless to models of $APr$ in continuous logic. \end{proof}

-We would like to show that these two ways of coding a probability space in a metric structure are equivalent.
+We wish to show that these two ways of coding a probability space in a metric structure are equivalent.
 Specifically we shall show that for any probability space $(\Omega,\sF,\mu)$, the probability algebra $\bar \sF$ and the space $L^1(\sF,[0,1])$ of $[0,1]$-valued random variables are (uniformly) interpretable in one another.